A random matrix perspective of cultural structure: groups or redundancies?: Conclusion

 {\bf Acknowledgements:}

-The author acknowledges insightful discussions with Diego Garlaschelli, Assaf Almog, Marco Verweij, Maroussia Favre, Santo Fortunato and Vincent Traag.
-This work was supported by the Netherlands Organization for Scientific Research (NWO/OCW).
+The author acknowledges insightful discussions with Diego Garlaschelli, Assaf Almog, Marco Verweij, Maroussia Favre, Jason Roos, Pieter Schoonees, Santo Fortunato and Vincent Traag, as well as financial support from the Netherlands Organization for Scientific Research (NWO/OCW), in particular via grant number 314-99-400.